Huangxy-Minel/Huangxy-Minel.github.io/_posts/2019-10-01-Wearable-Intelligent-Guide-Device.md

 ## GPS & Inertial Navigation & Vision Navigation System

-Designed GPS & Inertial Navigation & Vision Navigation System, which realized navigation by calling navigation app software interface, and achieved accurate velocity measurement via EKF algorithm and Kalman filter.
-Indoor navigation system error can be ±50 cm without visual calibration and ±15 cm with visual calibration.
+Designed GPS & Inertial Navigation & Vision Navigation System, achieving navigation by calling a navigation app software interface, and achieving accurate velocity measurement via EKF algorithm and Kalman filter.
+Indoor navigation system error could be ±50 cm without visual calibration and ±15 cm with visual calibration.

 GPS navigation is already a very mature technology.
 Here we directly implement navigation through the Google Maps API.
 Compared with GPS, indoor positioning and navigation always have problems such as instability, position shift, and inability to eliminate errors.
 Therefore, the Kalman filter and visual positioning technology are introduced in the traditional inertial navigation mode.